Literary Scout

 I'm currently a freelance reader.
 What would be my next step toward becoming a scout?
 Thanks!

-Asked by Nicole almost 12 years ago
+Asked by Nicole over 12 years ago

 There are very, very few scouting agencies, so positions are hard to come by.
 Try talking to any agents you know and looking on Publisher's Marketplace and Media Bistro.